kersha0530/cintel-06-custom/README.md

 * Penguin Exploration:
   -Set specific attributes in the sidebar to filter penguin data and explore via visualizations in the "Filtered Table," "Histogram," and "Scatterplot" tabs.

+# Weather Data Integration
+API Integration
+* The app uses the OpenWeatherMap API to fetch real-time weather data.
+It calculates and displays:

+- Temperature for Location 1 (e.g., Louisiana).
+- Temperature for Location 2 (e.g., Biscoe Island).

 # Map Application Details
 * City and Penguin Colony Locations